EugeniaKarpei/datastream-demo/README.md

 # valery-datadog-datastream-demo

-This project is a little demo of how I would approach handling metric charts with tags on them, doing filtering/partitioning/aggregations by tags and time periods and plotting charts similarly to how DataDog API web client works.
+This project is a little demo of how I would approach handling metric charts with tags on them, doing filtering/partitioning/aggregations by tags and time periods similarly (very-very simlpified version) to how DataDog API backend works.

+To start this demo service locally, run from the project root dir:

+`go run cmd/server/main.go`

+To start test client, run:

+`go run cmd/testclient/main.go`

 # Project structure